wikispeedruns/wikispeedruns-live/README.md

 ```

 If this is the first client, the server creates an entry for this lobby prompt,
-which includes an array indicating which users are ready and which can force
+which includes an array indicating which users are waiting.
-the game to start.
-It returns a list of players.
-TODO, currently, any user can
-start the game

-Clients can send messages of the form
+The host can then send a message of the form
 ```
 {
-    "ready": true, // or false
+    "type": "start",
 }
 ```
 to indicate whether they are ready to start the prompt.
-If all clients indicate they
-are ready, then the prompt starts.
-The server broadcasts this message to other clients
+The server broadcasts this
-in the lobby so they can update the list of who isn't ready.
+message to other clients so they can start the prompt.

-### 2. Lobby Prompt Leaderboard Finishing
+### 2. Leaderboard Updating

 When a client views the leaderboard, it establishes a connection to
 the server